MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/course-view-report.md

 The graph provides information about total course enrollment and course completion across all the courses under a given category over time.
 Hover over the title to view the description of this graph.
 The values that are measured are:

 * x-axis — Timeline
-* y-axis — Total no. of course registrations/completion across for a particular course
+* y-axis — Total number of course registrations/completion across for a particular course

 The image below shows unique learners who completed the course on the portal.
 ![1 unique user](../../media/image%2872%29.png)